-The Entities' creation section provided documentation on
+The Entities' creation section provides documentation on

 Pipeline creation.
-Now that we know
+Now

-how to create a new
+that we know how to create a new

-Pipeline, this section focuses on describing the pipeline's attributes and utility methods for
+Pipeline, this section focuses on describing the pipeline's attributes

-In the following, it is assumed that
+In this section, it is assumed that

-my_config.py module contains a Taipy configuration
+module contains a Taipy configuration already implemented.

 The pipeline creation method returns a